About San Francisco

 And in 1991, when they did a whole new waterfront began to emerge.
 The city had taken a symbolic quality of life stand for itself.
 It would demand that passers by slow down and take a look.
 Just as it refused to be a way point to be stormed through for travelers headed to destinations north or south of it, it also seemed to be saying to its residents and work force population that they all need to slow down as well and smell the San Francisco roses.

 And green transportation has been on a roll ever since.
-Where once there was the Embarcadero, light rail connects the Giants baseball park and nearby Caltrain with Fisherman’s Wharf three miles away.
+Where once there was the Embarcadero Freeway, light rail connects the Giants baseball park and nearby Caltrain with Fisherman’s Wharf three miles away.
 Along this stretch, there are also bike lanes and a wide sidewalk right next to the waters of the Bay.
 On the way, one passes under the Bay Bridge hundreds of feet above and by the Ferry Building which sits at the base of Market Street and where San Francisco does its business with the world.

-Bicycle activists have played a role in San Francisco’s green resurgence.
+Bicycle activists have played a big role in San Francisco’s green resurgence.
 When the world’s first Critical Mass bike rides monthly began to leave from Justin Herman Plaza on September 25, 1992, a gathering area that arose from the ruins of the Embarcadero Freeway in front of the Ferry Building, a voice for cyclists began to emerge.
 When thousands upon thousands of bike riders took over the city’s streets to demonstrate for safer cycling, city leaders began to listen.

 While there is a tremendous amount of work still to be done, the city has come a very very long way from a time not so long ago when the only safe place to ride a bike was on the off road pathways of Golden Gate Park.
-When cars and trucks ruled the streets all the way to the gutter’s edge, San Francisco was a scary place to move oneself about on two wheels.
+For the half a century that cars and trucks ruled the streets all the way to the gutter’s edge, San Francisco was a scary place to move oneself about on two wheels.
 Thankfully, the city has awakened from the nightmare cars once foisted upon it.
 And as bicycles help it restore the luster that once made it the Paris of the West, more large American cities will follow its lead as the National Bicycle Greenway becomes an important way to reach all of them.